vbergae/OCSimpleInjector/README.md

     </dict>
     </plist>

-## User the service BarDummy at any point of your code
+## Use the service BarDummy at any point of your code

     #import <Foundation/Foundation.h>
     #import "BarDummy.h"